tahiri-lab/overlap-tree-data-pipeline/README.md

 Generated base taxa lists can be configured with:

 * `--base_sizes SPEC`

-  Format `start:end:step` or comma-separated list
+  Format `start:end:step` or comma-separated list.
   Default: `50:145:5`

 * `--seed INT`

   Default: `7`

 Instead of generating them, explicit base lists may be supplied with: